hashicorp/design-system/website/docs/patterns/disabled-patterns/partials/guidelines/guidelines.md

 ![Showing an interface with a disabled button that doesn't describe why that button is disabled.
 This is not a recommended experience.](/assets/patterns/disabled-patterns/conditional-availability-example-disabled.png)

+When buttons are disabled, a user is unable to interact with it, meaning that any on hover, focus or click effects will not be usable.

 !!!

 !!!
 Do

-Instead, it's recommended to replace the content with contextual guidance to allow users to understand why this area isn't available yet.
-This then provides guidance and clear indication with what is going on.
+Instead, it's recommended to replace the content with contextual guidance to allow users to understand why this function isn't available yet.
+This then provides clear steps to take to enable this feature.

 ![Showing an interface with a compact alert explaining why the expected behavior isn't there with guidance.](/assets/patterns/disabled-patterns/conditional-availability-example-explanation.png)